 In Norse Mythology, Loki rarely had it good.
 He started off as a slightly more happy-go-lucky (for whatever that's worth in Norse myths) trickster god.
-He ensured that Asgard's wall would be built for free, and aided Thor in one of his journeys.
+He ensured that Asgard's wall would be built for free, and aided Thor in many of his journeys.
 Hell, in some versions, Thor even says that Loki is "an evil man, but a good companion".
 Sure, he caused a great deal of trouble, but at the same time, he's typically regarded as a permanent outsider (in small part, one might argue, due to his half-giant heritage, never mind that a lot of other gods are half giant), gets threatened, and, at one point, gets his lips sewn shut by some bastard dwarves while all the other gods look on and laugh.
 Arguably, this would piss a lot of people off.
 And then, long story short, he murders Baldur, is punished horribly, and then causes Ragnarok, never repenting for his deeds.

 This actually gets worse when one realizes that there are TWO versions of the story leading to Ragnarok, and in the other, Loki never killed Baldur at all.
 He was punished instead for getting drunk at a party and insulting the other guests.
 For this crime, he was imprisoned and forced to watch as one of his sons is transformed against his will into a wolf which then tore out the entrails of his twin brother, the entrails that were then in turn used to bind Loki into place to suffer eternal torment.
 That's right: unending agony while bound in the remnants of your murdered son.
 Yeah.
 All that for a bit of snark.
 It's really no wonder that when he gets out, he decides to join the Jotun to end the world.